Connor-Turlan/wordle-java/readme.md

     -   Hint: Use a free API (https://dictionaryapi.dev/)
 -   Generate an output of the word/guesses and copy it to the user's clipboard so they can share it on socials
     -   Bonus: Use emojis

+## Future Plans

+-   Show which characters are correct or incorrect.
+-   Validate the user's guess is 5 characters long.